 - rendered perspectives and/or model photographs

-- technical information or details in support of conceptual proposal (for advanced and graduate)
+- technical information or details in support of conceptual proposal

-- Letter sized (in PDF Format) written statements (total of no more than 5 pages) should include:
+- Letter-sized (in PDF Format) written statements (total of no more than 5 pages) should include:

 - 500-750 word description and discussion of research